Jim-Fan/lambda/README.md

 * Shift/reduce and reduce/reduce conflicts:
   1. Why do they arise
   2. How to resolve (if possible)
+* Syntax error handling with "error" token of bison

 About Testing
 -------------
-Inspired by flex (the lexer generator) also on github, maintaining tests as well as their output could help tracking parser behaviour and is especially useful when there is change in syntax.
-Output is essentially bison trace and needs to be carefully verified before committing.
+Inspired by flex the lexer generator also on github, maintaining test code as well as their output could help tracking parser behaviour and is especially useful when there is change in syntax.
+Output is essentially bison trace which needs to be carefully verified before committing.

 See tests/ and example/ for parser and evaluation tests.